 I work with writers and books in a variety of ways, bringing together my experience in publishing with my experience in teaching.
-I edit, I teach workshops, and as a book doctor I offer developmental editing, coaching and creative mentoring, and read manuscripts at any stage of their evolution.
-My aim: helping writers to write (and sometimes to find) the books they want to write.
-More on the services I offer here.
+I edit, I lead workshops, and as a book doctor I offer developmental editing, coaching and creative mentoring to individual writers, and read manuscripts at any stage of their evolution.
+My aim: helping writers to write – and sometimes to find – the books they want to write.

 I’ve worked in publishing for over two decades.
 I was managing editor and then senior editor at Little, Brown UK, acquiring and publishing many critically acclaimed and award-winning works of fiction and nonfiction.
 Subsequently, as a freelance editor, I’ve worked for many of London’s most notable imprints, including Abacus, Element, Granta, HarperCollins, Little, Brown, Macmillan, Orion, Portobello, Pushkin Press, Random House, Simon and Schuster, and Virago.

 I was a student and later faculty at Naropa University’s Jack Kerouac School of Disembodied Poetics in Boulder, Colorado, where I taught creative writing and seminars in publishing for MFA and BA programmes on campus and online.
 I learned more than I can ever measure from the many friends I made at Naropa, and gained so much from the wisdom, humour, and creativity I encountered at this pioneering school.